samyanez94/ChatLLM/README.md

 For hosted models, the app sends the provider, model, message, and optional continuation ID to the backend.
 The backend gets the final say on which provider and model combinations are supported.

+The app stores chats and messages locally with SwiftData.
+It also persists the opaque continuation IDs needed to resume hosted conversations.
+On-device Foundation Models sessions are reconstructed from their saved transcripts when the app launches again.

 The full API contract lives in [docs/chat-api.md](docs/chat-api.md).